 ✅ 2.
 Respond to the submitter in the GitHub issue#

 Once the above is complete, you are ready to add editor checks to the issue.
 The goal of this step is to ensure that the package is ready to be reviewed.
 Following this step will ensure that we are using our volunteer reviewer time effectively.

 Add a comment to the issue that contains a copy of the Editor Checks template (see below) filled out with your response to the checks that begin the review.

-In this comment you will add reviewers and the review deadline date once you have reviewers assigned (see below)
+In this comment, you will add reviewers and the review deadline date once you have reviewers assigned (see below).

-Fill out the Editor Checks sections for
+Fill out the Editor Checks section for

-Check against policies for package fit within identified categories for the pyOpenSci ecosystem
+Check against policies for package fit within identified categories for the pyOpenSci ecosystem.

 Check against policies for package overlap of functionality with other packages.

 If the package does not fit the pyOpenSci scope and policies and needs to be rejected, see this section in the editor in chief guide about how to respond.